Klipsch RP-4000F Review

 Specs & Features

-First off, in terms of size, it comes in at about 34 inches tall and 8 inches wide, so it certainly isn’t the largest.
-But size isn’t everything, and given the specific features it touts, it’s pretty apparent why that might be.
+In terms of size, it comes in at about 34 inches tall and 8 inches wide, so certainly not the largest.
+But size isn’t everything, and given the specific features it touts, it’s pretty apparent why.

 When taking a look at the dual copper woofers on each speaker, they happen to be placed in a stamped steel basket attached to a magnet motor which quite frankly, is pretty awesome.